eWaterCycle/ewatercycle/README.rst

 Usage
 -----

-To generate forcing for a hydrological model in this case PCRGlobWB, run it and produce a hydrograph:
+Example using the `PCRGlobWB <https://github.com/UU-Hydro/PCR-GLOBWB_model>`_ hydrological model to generate forcing, run it and produce a hydrograph.

 .. code-block:: python